STANDARD TERMS AND CONDITIONS FOR ALBERT MONITORING & MANAGEMENT SERVICES

 VI.
 Title, Limitation of Warranties and Liability

 A. Title.
 CIS will at all times retain title to hardware and software provided to Customer during the Term of this Agreement.
 Customer shall retain title to all hardware and/or software purchased by Customer to provide Services under this Agreement.
+If CIS provides hardware to Customer during the Term of this Agreement, upon termination of the Agreement or experience of a hardware failure necessitating replacement, Customer shall be responsible for returning hardware to CIS at CIS’ expense within thirty (30) days of either the termination date or hardware failure.

 The Customer shall own all right, title and interest in its data that is provided to CIS pursuant to this Agreement.
-Customer hereby grants CIS a non-exclusive, non-transferable license to access and use such data to the extent necessary to provide Albert Monitoring Services under this Agreement.
+Customer hereby grants CIS a non-exclusive, non-transferable license to access and use such data to the extent necessary to provide Albert Monitoring & Management Services under this Agreement.

 B. LIMITATION OF LIABILITY.
-CIS DOES NOT ASSUME ANY RESPONSIBILITY OR LIABILITY FOR ANY ACT OR OMISSION OR OTHER PERFORMANCE RELATED TO THE PROVISION OF ALBERT MONITORING SERVICES OR FOR THE ACCURACY OF THE INFORMATION PROVIDED AS PART OF THE SERVICES.
+CIS DOES NOT ASSUME ANY RESPONSIBILITY OR LIABILITY FOR ANY ACT OR OMISSION OR OTHER PERFORMANCE RELATED TO THE PROVISION OF ALBERT MONITORING & MANAGEMENT SERVICES OR FOR THE ACCURACY OF THE INFORMATION PROVIDED AS PART OF THE SERVICES.
 THE SERVICES ARE PROVIDED ON AN “AS-IS” BASIS, WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED.

 C. Right to Subcontract.
 In order to facilitate its performance of the Agreement, CIS may utilize a third-party subcontractor (“Subcontractor”) to provide any or all of the services required of it under this Agreement.
 Prior to any such subcontracting, CIS shall enter into a written agreement with Subcontractor in which Subcontractor accepts responsibility for all obligations that would otherwise be performed by CIS in accordance with the terms of this Agreement.
 Any written agreement between CIS and Subcontractor shall ensure for the provision of confidential information to require that Subcontractor abides by the same Confidentiality Terms contained herein.
 Customer may be directed to interact and communicate with Subcontractor at CIS’ direction.